 The process of manually aggregating, merging, and sorting data from multiple exchanges and wallets is tedious and time-consuming.
 Fortunately, crypto tax software can automate the process and help you avoid making costly mistakes.

-ZenLedger simplifies cost basis by stitching together your trading history and exporting based on the accounting method you select.
+ZenLedger simplifies the cost basis by stitching together your trading history and exporting based on the accounting method you select.
 After importing transactions from multiple sources, the platform automatically computes your capital gains and losses and pre-fills popular IRS forms, like Form 1040 Schedule D and 8949.
-ZenLedger crypto tax software provides an easy-to-use solution to find cost basis for crypto traders who use multiple exchanges and wallets.
+ZenLedger crypto tax software provides an easy-to-use solution to find a cost basis for crypto traders who use multiple exchanges and wallets.

 If you’re using multiple exchanges, you must also aggregate transactions to ensure that you’re properly calculating your cost basis.
 Crypto tax software, like ZenLedger, can simplify the process and ensure that you are accurately reporting data.